-The appointee will be responsible for conducting high-quality tutorials/workshops and assessment marking in a subject taught by the Department of Accounting.
+The appointee will be responsible for conducting high-quality tutorials/workshops and assessment marking across accounting subjects.

 The appointee is responsible to the Subject Coordinator/Tutor-In-Charge and is expected to demonstrate a commitment to teaching and an ability to conduct tutorials and student consultations.